 The most consistent symptom in pets with allergic skin disease is excessive itching.
 The medical term for this is pruritus.
 High strung dogs might itch more than placid dogs.
 Chewing, biting, or licking, or rubbing the skin can all be manifestations of pruritus.

-In dogs some of the more common areas for pruritus to occur are the face, feet, and armpit areas.
+In canines some of the more common areas for pruritus to occur are the face, feet, and armpit areas.
 As the problem progresses the whole body might be involved.
 Some pets will scratch excessively but not show any problems with their skin.

 If your pet has an allergy to fleas you might find tiny blood spots where it has layed down.
 These are the result of flea dirt that has fallen off your pet and become wet.
 Since flea dirt is made up mostly of blood that the flea has sucked out of your pet and has passed through its digestive tract, they appear as small blood spots on the floor or table tops when wet.

 The slight redness (erythema) to the face of this dog

 The dark, stained areas on this poodle’s foot are due to excessive licking.
 The color change is due to the chronic saliva on the hair, and the changes it causes on the hair coat.

 This dog’s skin is oily from chronic rubbing.
 This loss of hair is called alopecia